monir0153/live-chat/README.md

-# 📡 Real-Time Live Chat Application

-## Laravel with Laravel Reverb
+# 📡 Real-Time Live Chat Application with Laravel Reverb

 A sleek and responsive real-time live chat application built with **Laravel Reverb**, **Tailwind CSS**, and **Vanilla JavaScript**.
 This project showcases how to implement WebSocket-powered instant messaging without relying on external JS frameworks like Vue or React.